yuanfeif/Legends_Monsters-and-Heroes/README.md

    * Use design patterns
      * simple factory pattern (class MarketFactory and GridFactory)
      * strategy pattern (class StrategyParsing and Strategy LevelUp)
-   * Input is getting parsed from the input files and is not harcoded
+   * Input is getting parsed from the input files and is not hardcoded
    * There is usage of other extra graphics
    * We add background sound to this game